Phishing Scams and Identity Theft

 - Does the situation sound too good to be true?

-- Do I owe money to Revenu Québec, or do I owe money under a program administered by Revenu Québec (for example, the support payment collection program)?
+- Do I owe Revenu Québec any money?
+Do I owe money under a program administered by Revenu Québec (for example, the support payment collection program)?

-- Is the person contacting me asking for information that Revenu Québec already has on file concerning me?
+- Is the person asking for information that Revenu Québec already has on file?

-- Have I given Revenu Québec my email address?
-If not, how did the person contacting me get it?
+- Have I given Revenu Québec or my professional representative my email address?
+If not, how did this person get it?

 - Am I absolutely confident as to the identity of the person asking me for personal information?

-If you receive a suspicious email, report it to the Canadian Anti-Fraud Centre, or to your financial institution or the organization that claims to have sent it.
+If you receive a suspicious communication, report it to the Canadian Anti-Fraud Centre and contact us.

-The Canadian Anti-Fraud Centre is the central repository in Canada for data, information and resource material as it relates to fraud.
-Its mandate is to prevent fraudulent activity and to provide assistance to victims of fraud.
+The Canadian Anti-Fraud Centre is the central repository in Canada for fraud data, information and documentation.
+It exists to prevent fraudulent activity and to provide assistance to victims of fraud.